nehamurthy2005/Simple-Calculator/README.md

 # Simple-Calculator
 A Simple Calculator in Java is a console-based program that allows the user to perform basic arithmetic operations like addition, subtraction, multiplication, and division.
 The calculator will take two numbers as input and then ask the user to select an operation to perform on those numbers.
-Here's a README file for your Simple Calculator Java application that uses JFrame and JTextArea for the GUI:

-markdown
-Copy
 # Simple Calculator

 This is a simple graphical calculator built using Java Swing.
 It can perform basic arithmetic operations like addition, subtraction, multiplication, and division.
 The calculator provides a text-based display and a button interface.